 The Board has an Audit Committee that consists of three Trustees, each of whom is not an "interested person" of the Fund within the meaning of the 1940 Act.
-The Audit Committee's responsibilities include: (i) recommending to the Board the selection, retention or termination of the Fund's independent auditors; (ii) reviewing with the independent auditors the scope, performance and anticipated cost of their audit; (iii) discussing with the independent auditors certain matters relating to the Fund's financial statements, including any adjustment to such financial statements recommended by such independent auditors, or any other results of any audit; (iv) reviewing on a periodic basis a formal written statement from the independent auditors with respect to their independence, discussing with the independent auditors any relationships or services disclosed in the statement that may impact the objectivity and independence of the Fund's independent auditors and recommending that the Board take appropriate action in response thereto to satisfy itself of the auditor's independence; and (v) considering the comments of the independent auditors and management's responses thereto with respect to the quality and adequacy of the Fund's accounting and financial reporting policies and practices and internal controls.
+The Audit Committee's responsibilities include: (i) recommending to the Board the selection, retention or termination of the Fund's independent auditors; (ii) reviewing with the independent auditors the scope, performance and anticipated cost of their audit; (iii) discussing with the independent auditors certain matters relating to the Fund's financial statements, including any adjustment to such financial statements recommended by such independent auditors, or any other results of any audit; (iv) reviewing on a periodic basis a formal written statement from the independent auditors with respect to their independence, discussing with the independent auditors any relationships or services disclosed in the statement that may impact the objectivity and independence; and (v) considering the comments of the independent auditors and management's responses thereto to satisfy itself of the auditor's independence; and (v) considering the comments of the independent auditors and management's responses thereto to the quality and adequacy of the Fund's accounting and financial reporting policies and practices and internal controls.
 The Audit Committee operates pursuant to an Audit Committee Charter.
-During the fiscal year ended September 30, 2023, the Audit Committee met two times.
+During the fiscal year ended September 30, 2024, the Audit Committee met two times.